mohit-sharma-87/starter-azure-function-mongodb/README.md

 1. `@FunctionName` parameter from `Movies` to `getMoviesCount`.
 2. Rename the function name from `run` to `getMoviesCount`.
-3. Remove the `query` & `name` arguments as in this request we don't need any parameters.
+3. Remove the `query` & `name` variables as we don't have any query parameters.

 So our update code looks like this.